 We have lots of exciting activities for you to download and enjoy!
 Take a walk along the Redcar coast and take part in our Walk and Talk Trail - answer the questions in this booklet as you go, and send a photo of your answers to email@example.com to be entered into a prize draw!

-Children and young people in the North East recently took part in a creative writing competition.
-The winners have been announced!
-Visit the online exhibition to read the amazing work submitted, and take part in virtual workshops from authors Kate Wakeling and Kristyna Baczynski.
+Children and young people across the North East recently took part in a creative writing competition.

 On May 10th at 10am, we called on the North East to Take 10 and read.
 Our research has shown us that reading can be an effective way of helping people take care of their mental health and wellbeing – and it only takes 10 minutes a day to see the benefits!

 Hundreds of people from schools and businesses across the North East took part in the challenge.
 Children also enjoyed a virtual event with author Anthony Horowitz who encouraged children to follow their passions, and read every morning.